moradaniel/humanResources/README.md

 ## ChangeLog

+2014 - February

+ - REST API: added method findOccupationalGroups
+ - AngularJS: added select for modifying the occupationalGroup of an employment.

 2014 - January

  - Added Hibernate mapping for DepartmentAccount.
 This is an association class that keeps the relation between a Department and an Account